 Q. What is the loan amount that can be availed through a Business Startup Loan?

 Ans.
 The minimum and maximum loan amount depends on the financial lender you choose and the requirement that you have.
 The minimum loan amount can start from Rs.
 50,000 and the maximum loan amount can be decided as per the terms and conditions of the financial lender.

 Q. What are the things to compare before applying for a start-up business loan?

 Q. Can start ups get a bank loan without the need for collateral?

 Ans.
-There are some business loan schemes that provide loans without a security or a collateral.
-Mudra and CGTMSE are loan schemes where one does not need to provide any asset as a security before applying for a business loan.
+There are some business loan schemes that provide loans without a security, Mudra and CGTMSE are loan schemes where one does not need to provide any asset as a security before applying for a business loan.

 Every startup enterprise needs financing, particularly at its initial stage.
 Financing is required to help startups set up and expand their operations, to develop new products, market their services, etc. India has a well-developed financial system comprising of banks, NBFCs and venture capital companies.
 All these institutions cater to the diverse financial needs of the startups, as well as existing businesses.
 Several schemes are being implemented by various financial institutions to cater to the financing needs of the MSMEs.